 This legislation has been put in place to encourage the public to make healthier choices, and ultimately address growing concerns about the nation’s obesity rates.

 Opinion on this latest legislation is largely divided.
-Some feel it will only exacerbate disordered eating behaviours – others think it’s a positive step towards a healthier nation.
+Some feel it will only exacerbate disordered eating behaviors – others think it’s a positive step towards a healthier nation.

-We know that those of you in the industry feel ultimately it’s restaurants and hospitality that stand to lose out as the industry tries to economically recover from the pandemic.
+We know that those of you in the industry feel ultimately it’s restaurants and hospitality that stand to lose out as the industry tries to economically recover from the pandemic.1

 What operators need to be aware of to move forward